 The Vodafone office is also in Worli, Mumbai and some of them may also be coming to the new office to work soon.

 The combined entity has more than 35% market share and is the largest telecom company in the country with other 435 million users.
 Both the companies have made a payment of Rs.7,268.78 crore to the government in the last week (under protest).

 Mr. Kumar Mangalam Birla will be the non-executive chairman of the joint entity and Mr. Balesh Sharma (Ex – Vodafone India Head) will be the CEO.

-Vodafone and Idea Meger Latest Updates
+Vodafone and Idea Meger Earlier Details and Story So Far

 The Vodafone and Idea Merger was announced back in March 2017, and it is the biggest telecom merger ever in India.
 To me, it was one the most shocking news in 9 years of my telecom experience.